 How can you tell the difference between thrush and Mistle thrush?

 There is no species of bird just called a thrush, with the name referring to a family of birds which, in the UK, includes the common breeding species of Song thrush, Blackbird and Mistle thrush.
-If comparing a Mistle thrush to a Song thrush, the Mistle thrush is larger, has a more upright stance when on the ground, and has a more speckled breast compared to the Song thrush’s more streaked breast markings.
+If comparing a Mistle thrush to a Song thrush, the Mistle thrush is larger, has a more upright stance when on the ground, with the breast markings being more like speckled spots, compared to the Song thrush’s more streaked arrow-shaped breast markings.
+During the spring and early summer months, the very different songs of the Mistle thrush and Song thrush are a surefire way to distinguish the two species - listen to the Mistle thrush song on this page and then go to our Song thrush page to compare the two.

 Is a Mistle thrush bigger than a Song thrush?

-Yes, the Mistle thrush is noticeably bigger than a Song thrush.
+Yes, the Mistle thrush is noticeably bigger than a Song thrush, plus it stands more upright whne on the ground compared to a Song thrush.

 Why is it called a Mistle thrush?